RafaelRonchi/C-exercises-/README.md

 # C-exercises-
-C exercises performed at school (IFSC)
+This repository is directed to C exercises performed at school (IFSC)